Ficool

 Today was one of those days.

-Wrapped in a heat-reflective cloak and armed with her pulse knife, Julyah stepped outside the cool interior of the villa.
-Instantly, her skin prickled.
-The sun wasn't just hot, it was hostile.
-The air shimmered like oil over flame.
+Wrapped in a heat-reflective cloak, pulse knife in hand, Julyah stepped from the villa's cool interior.
+The moment her skin touched air, it prickled.
+The sun was no longer just hot, it was vicious.
+The air shimmered like oil slicked flame.
+Her boots crunched on a mat of brittle ash.
+What had once been grass.

-Nothing stirred.
+Nothing moved.
 Not even birds.

 A silence that wasn't peaceful—but posthumous.